tinacms/tina.io/content/docs/nextjs/next-tinacms-github.md

     details:
 ---

-This package provides helpers for managing the github auth token for requests, as well as providing helpers for loading content from the Github API.
+This package provides helpers for managing the **GitHub auth token** for requests, as well as providing helpers for **loading content from the Github API**.

 ## Installation